FarraJessica/ETS_3A_Farra-Jessica/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## :book: Usage
 To use this app, you can:
-1. Add  new language, if there is a new language that is not in the list and you want to add it
+1. 	:pencil2: Add  new language, if there is a new language that is not in the list and you want to add it
-2. Search language, if you want to check the presence of a language in the list
+2. :mag: Search language, if you want to check the presence of a language in the list
-3. Update the language, if you want to update the language in the list because there is a writing error and so on
+3. :memo: :pencil: Update the language, if you want to update the language in the list because there is a writing error and so on
-4. Delete the language, if there is a language that is no longer in use
+4. :wastebasket: Delete the language, if there is a language that is no longer in use

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
-## Contributing
+## :writing_hand: Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.